 - Set clear expectations for your kids.
 If there are physical areas off limits or construction materials not to touch, don’t assume they already know.
 If routines are changing, let them know ahead of time.

 Before we started homeschooling, I worked in the architecture and construction industry.
 In all those years I never once witnessed a construction project that took less time than scheduled — so pace yourself for inevitable delays!

 It will all be worth it in the end!!

 Expect the unexpected, do what you can to prepare ahead and you’ll be well on your way to homeschooling through even the most daunting home renovation.

-Subscribe today and stay tuned!
-Next week we’ll cover the most important way to homeschool successfully in the midst of construction!
+Check out the next post to discover the most important way to homeschool successfully in the midst of construction!

 Subscribe today and never miss a post!